Quick Facts

 Remote Online Notarization (RON)

-New Jersey authorizes remote online notarization.
-Additional requirements may apply.
+New Jersey does not currently authorize remote online notarization.

 Key Considerations